ArunavCodes/SMARTFIT-AI-FITNESS-TRACKER/README.md

 2. **Install Dependencies**:
 Ensure you have Python 3.x installed.
-Then, install the required libraries: pip install pandas scikit-learn joblib matplotlib fpdf ttkbootstrap opencv-python
+Then, install the required libraries:
+-pip install pandas scikit-learn joblib matplotlib fpdf ttkbootstrap opencv-python

-3. **Run the Application**:
+4. **Run the Application**:
-Execute the following command to start the application: python app.py
+Execute the following command to start the application:
+-python app.py

+## Usage
+1. **Input Your Data**:
+   - Enter your age, gender, height, weight, running time, running speed, distance, and heart rate using the sliders and input fields.

+2. **Get Predictions**:
+   - Click on the buttons to predict calories burned, calculate BMI, analyze workout intensity, and more.

+3. **View Results**:
+   - Results are displayed in message boxes and visualizations.
+   - A detailed PDF report is generated and saved as `fitness_report.pdf`.